arendst/Tasmota/lib/lib_basic/IRremoteESP8266/IRremoteESP8266/README.md

 [Mark Szabo](https://github.com/crankyoldgit/IRremoteESP8266) has updated the IRsend class to work on ESP8266 and [Sebastien Warin](https://github.com/sebastienwarin/IRremoteESP8266) the receiving & decoding part (IRrecv class).

 As of v2.0, the library was almost entirely re-written with the ESP8266's resources in mind.

+## About This Project
+This project allows decoding and encoding of IR signals for controlling Air Conditioners and other devices using ESP8266 or ESP32 boards.